bennyhuo/ActivityStack/Readme.md

 Get current Activity:

 ```
-val current = TaskManager.getCurrentActivity() // current resumed activity or null if in the background
+val current = TaskManager.currentActivity // current resumed activity or null if in the background
 ```

 Test whether current Application is in the foreground:

 ```
-val isForeground = TaskManager.isForeground() // false if running in the background.
+val isForeground = TaskManager.isForeground // false if running in the background.
 ```